passy/raspbian-ipv6-router/README.markdown

 With my Raspberry Pi having this responsibility now, I get fine-grained control over what it will do in this situation.

+## Subnets and prefix allocation

+For a long time I was under the impression that I'd have to use something like wide-dhcpcv6-client to get a /56 subnet assigned from my ISP.
+In actuality, the had assigned me a static /56 and the timeouts I was seeing in the log weren't an incorrect setup on my end, but simply indicating that they did not even have a server running on their end.

+The important bit that took me embarrassingly long to figure out was that I needed to set the static IPv6 address of my Pi to one within that subnet.
+I started just going with one of the addresses within the /64 of the IPv6 address I got assigned on `ppp0`.
+This worked in so far that I could actually make connections from my Pi, but none of my other devices on the network could access the internet.
+This is where my NAT-trained brain collided with the IPv6 realities where routing doesn't simply mean adding a magical default gateway and letting masquerading take care of it.

+From everything I've read online, it is rather unusual to have your /56 assigned to your account, so you may very likely have to set up WIDE-DHCPv6.
+See the resources section at the end of this page for more information.

 ## Plan

 Since this is a Rasperry Pi, I'd like to make some use of the GPIO ports.
 Maybe